visionect/assignments/qa/README.md

 ### 1. Test Case
 Implement a test case that does the following:
 - Navigate to https://my.getjoan.com/
-- Enter the email address "test@example.com" into the email input field
+- Enter the email address "test@example.com" and password "123" into the email/password input box.
-- Check the "I agree" checkbox
-- Click the "Log in" button
+- Click the "Sign in with email" button
-- Verify that login fails and the message "Oops!
-It seems your email does not exist." appears on the page
+- Verify that login fails and the message "* Please enter a correct email address and password.
+Note that both fields may be case-sensitive.".

+#### 1.1 Details
+- Implement parameterized tests to check multiple email addresses
+- Add screenshots or video recording of failed tests
+- Implement a simple HTML report generator for test results

 ### 2. Technology Stack
 - Playwright